Christopher Hitchens: International relations

 Hitchens was a supporter of the European Union.
 In an appearance on C-SPAN in 1993, Hitchens said, "As of 1992, there is now a Euro passport that makes you free to travel within the boundaries of ... member countries, and I've always liked the idea of European unity, and so I held out for a Euro passport.
 So I travel as a European."
 Speaking at the launch of his brother Peter's book, The Abolition of Britain, at Conway Hall in London, Hitchens denounced the so-called Eurosceptic movement, describing it as "the British version of fascism".
 He went on to say, "Scepticism is a title of honour.
 These people are not sceptical.
 They're fanatical.
 They're dogmatic".

+Following the November 2008 terrorist attacks in Mumbai, Hitchens argued in a radio interview with Hugh Hewitt that Pakistan's Inter-Services Intelligence (ISI) bore substantial responsibility for the attacks and pressed for the United States to realign its South Asia policy away from Pakistan and more firmly toward India.
+He stated that Pakistan had used militant groups as proxies "to colonize Afghanistan" and to apply "strategic depth against India in Kashmir," and described Pakistan as a "rogue, failed state."